mnielsen/cognitive_tools/cognitive_tools.md

 1. Desire: People need to be responsible for, and reap the benefits of, their own learning.
 If they are, they will take ferocious control over their own learning.
-The canonical mistake of the education system is to ignore this fact: a 14 year-old in a classroom has no desperate personal need to learn, and so is not a very effective learner.
+A huge mistake made by the education system is to ignore this fact: most 14 year-olds in the classroom have no desperate personal need to learn, and there is only a little that even the best-intentioned teachers can do to change that.
+Indeed, it is a natural consequence of being in the classroom: the work done there matters only a little, and smart 14 year olds know it, and respond with an appropriate attitude.
+Unfortunately, someone without a strong desire to learn is probably not a very effective learner.
 Once someone develops a very strong desire to become more effective, then they begin to seek and benefit from learning opportunities at a tremendous rate.

 2. Environment trumps everything except desire.
-Perhaps 50,000 people lived in Florence in the mid 1400s.
+Perhaps 100,000 people lived in Florence in the mid 1400s.
 People born there (or in the countryside just outside) included Michaelangelo, Botticelli, and Donatello, as well as many other famous (but not quite as immortal) artists.
 Now, you start to do back-of-the-envelope calculations, and someone born in Florence at that time was perhaps 10,000 times more